 “In order to curb the excessive volatility in the prices of soybean, the commission has decided not to allow soybean futures contracts scheduled to be launched in the month of April,” the Forward Markets Commission said in a circular to exchanges published on its website today.

-Motorola Mobility Holdings Inc. (MMI) faces European Union investigations over licensing of patents, following a similar probe into Samsung Electronics Co.
+Motorola Mobility Holdings Inc. (MMI:US) faces European Union investigations over licensing of patents, following a similar probe into Samsung Electronics Co.
 (005930)

 The European Commission opened two formal investigations to check whether Motorola Mobility violated EU competition rules “by seeking and enforcing injunctions against Apple’s and Microsoft’s flagship products such as iPhone, iPad, Windows and Xbox on the basis of patents it had declared essential to produce standard-compliant products,” it said in a statement.

 Samsung, Motorola Mobility, Microsoft Corp.
-(MSFT) and Apple Inc. (APPL) are involved in litigation across Europe as demand for smartphones and tablets soars.
-Google Inc., (GOOG) which is buying Motorola Mobility, has written to groups that set industry standards to assure them it will fairly license patents.
+(MSFT:US) and Apple Inc. (APPL:US) are involved in litigation across Europe as demand for smartphones and tablets soars.
+Google Inc., (GOOG:US) which is buying Motorola Mobility, has written to groups that set industry standards to assure them it will fairly license patents.